jonathanwiesel/hipqus/README.md

 #hipqus
 ***
+> This application uses the Hipchat API v1, I also have it using the API v2, you can check out [hipqus-v2](https://github.com/jonathanwiesel/hipqus-v2)

 This simple application monitors a Disqus forum and sends a notification to a HipChat room when a new comment is made in said forum.
 Can be easily deployed to Heroku.
 You only need to set the following enviroment variables:

 ```